Dollah Darya Khan: Military service

+According to a one version Darya Khan belonged to the Lashari branch of the Baloch and was descended from Mir Fateh Khan Lashari, who is said to have been the chief of a territory situated between Sistan and Makran.
+According to other version he belonged to Qabuliyo tribe of Sindhi origin.

-In the Mongol days, Sultan Hussain Mirza Baiqra, of Khurasan, responding to complaints of the Central Asian merchants of Herat and Qandhar that they had been looted by Sindhis, sent an armed expedition to the Sind border.
+In the Mughal Empire days, Sultan Husayn Bayqara, of Khurasan, responding to complaints of the Central Asian merchants of Herat and Qandhar that they had been looted by Sindhis, sent an armed expedition to the Sind border.
 A declaration of victory was issued in Herat in 892 A.H.
 (1487 A.D.).
-It stated that the infidels (Sindhis), aware of Mongol movements, collected a large army and planned a surprise attack.
-Still, the Mongol Islamic forces learned of it and attacked, killing many Hindus (led by Jam Nizamuddin).

-This may have been an attack on the Sindh border without any results.
-Amir Zul Noon Arghoon was then Herat's Naib at Qandhar.
-He seems to have despatched his son Shah Beg on this expedition.
-The latter captured Sibi Fort from Bahadur Khan and installed his brother Sultan Mohammad, who was later defeated and killed by Mubarak Khan (Darya Khan Dullah) near Jalwagir in the Bolan Pass.
+The latter captured Sibi Fort from Bahadur Khan and installed his brother Sultan Mohammad, who was later defeated and killed by Darya Khan near Jalwagir in the Bolan Pass.

-Mongol troops had advanced as far as Chanduka, Sardecha, and Kot Machhi.
-After they were expelled by Darya Khan, they did not return to Sindh during Jam Nizamuddin's lifetime.

 Jam Nizamuddin died after 48 years of rule of Sind and was succeeded by his son Nasiruddin Abul Fatah Feroz Shah-II.
 At that time, Jam Feroz had neglected affairs of state and refused the advice of Darya Khan, who retired to his Jagir in the village Ghaha (Kahan near Sehwan).

 These failures brought his defeat at the hands of Salahuddin who became Sindh's ruler.
 Feroz Shah, along with his mother Madina Machhani went over to Ghaha to Darya Khan, who at the request of Madina agreed to help.
 He collected troops from Sehwan, but lost to Haji, the Minister of Jam Salahuddin.
 The Minister's letter about the success fell into the hands of Darya Khan, who replaced it, conveying to Salahuddin that the Minister's forces had been defeated.
 Darya Khan then moved Feroz Shah to Thatta and installed him as 1st Shawwal, 918 A.H.
 (2 October 1512 A.D.).
 Salahuddin then returned to Gujarat.
 He remained in possession of Thatta for about eight months and collected a large sum of money from Thatta and organized another battle.